SpeedTouch 716 WL VoIP router - setup guide

 - Connecting to the Internet

 This guide will take you through setting up your SpeedTouch 716WL router from scratch and applies to both Windows and Apple OS X systems.

 Make sure your broadband connection is up and running before you set up your router - we'll email you when it's ready.

 If you have another broadband modem installed on your computer it must be uninstalled before continuing.[Top]

 Microfilters look small and unimportant but they're essential for keeping your phone and Internet services from interfering with each other.
 Without microfilters you'll see poor speeds and connection drops

 - Plug a microfilter into each telephone socket that's used at your property

 - If you had to unplug something you can plug it back into the Phone socket of the microfilter

 - If you need more filters, you can order them from us or buy them from most electrical or computer stores

-- See our Guide To Fitting Microfilters if you need more help with this
+- See Microfilters - how and why if you need more help with this

 - Plug the grey broadband cable into the microfilter socket marked ADSL